BOT-NIVESH-01/FLMP-1.0/README.md

-This Is The FLMP Portal Solves tHE
+This Is The FLMP Portal Designed To Make faculty leave Approval Pipeline More Easier To Handle